 Implications of revised threshold

 The site values of Lake Wilgarup are unlikely to be maintained if levels are managed to meet the proposed threshold level (Table 18) despite water levels returning to pre-2005 levels.
 Vegetation composition has shifted from one dominated by wetland species, such as B. articulata, to a terrestrial community dominated by Eucalyptus gomphocephala.
 Increases in groundwater are unlikely to have an impact on the vegetation unless seasonal inundation of the basin can be restored.
+For instance, the ecological water requirements for M. rhaphiophylla are unlikely o be met given the proposed minimum threshold.
 Even if the hydrological regime begins to resemble that of a dampland, the significant losses of peat sediments due to bushfire events mean that any re-establishment of wetland vegetation, particularly Baumea species, is unlikely to resemble the site’s natural state.
 Furthermore, the re-establishment of wetland vegetation will need to compete with the woodland vegetation that now inhabits the basin.